templexxx/logro/README.md

 Logro is a non-blocking log rolling package with page cache control in Go.
 Inspired by [lumberjack](https://github.com/natefinch/lumberjack)

-Logro is built for high performance (About 50 ns/op):
+Logro is built for high performance (The latency of per write is about 50 ns/op):

 - __Non-blocking Write__